renovatebot/renovate/docs/usage/faq.md

 ### Control Renovate's schedule

 Renovate itself will run as often as its administrator has configured it (e.g. hourly, daily, etc).
-But you may wish to update certain repositories less often, or even specific packages at a different schedule.
+You may want to update certain repositories less often.

-If you want to control the days of the week or times of day that Renovate updates packages, use the `timezone` and `schedule` configuration options.
+Or you may even want to use different schedules for specific packages.

-By default, Renovate schedules will use the UTC timezone.
+To control the days of the week or times of day that Renovate updates packages, use the `timezone` and `schedule` configuration options.
-This can be overridden in global config.
+By default, Renovate schedules use the UTC timezone, but you can override this in the global config.

-Finally, it can be overridden on a per-repository basis too, e.g.:
+You can set a specific time zone in your local config file as well:

 ```json
 {